joepechacek/Get_Clean_Data/run_analysis - Codebook.md

 ### Overview

-Following is the codebook to define the variables and acceptable values for the final output file "tidayData.txt" produced with the run_analysis.R script.
+Following is the codebook that defines the variables and acceptable values for the output file "tidyData.txt" that was produced with the run_analysis.R script.
 For more information on the raw data source, see the README.md file.

 In preparation for sourcing the run_analysis.R script, the following items should